circuithub/atmosphere/README.md

 * Callback can be forced on success, but chain execution will continue
 * Only one callback per chain

-First, you must connect to atmosphere to submit jobs this way:
+First, you must connect to atmosphere to submit jobs:

 ```coffeescript
 #Include Module